 Instructions

 - Wash potatoes and place them in a large pot.
-Add a generous amount of water, and make sure to completely cover the potatoes.
+Add a generous amount of cold water, and make sure to completely cover the potatoes.
 Stir in 1 teaspoon salt.
 Let the water come to a boil.
 Cook potatoes in boiling water until potatoes are soft, about 20-25 minutes.
+Pierce the potatoes with a fork to test for doneness (softness).
 Tip: if using eggs, boil them in the water with the potatoes for the first 12 minutes.

-- Add the rest of the ingredients on top of the potatoes while the potatoes are still warm.
+- Add the remaining ingredients on top of the potatoes while the potatoes are still warm.
 Gently fold everything together so that the ingredients evenly coat the potatoes.
 Taste and adjust seasonings as needed.
 Check for moistness, and add another dollop of mayonnaise, if you like it more moist.

 Christina says